QLife-Inc/sorry/README.md

 - Determine the file by extension.
     Save the certificate file extension `.crt` and the private key file extension` .key`.
   - Certificate for that domain will not be read if not have both.
-- HTTPS listener will not start if there is no `ssl` directory or certificate file.
+- The HTTPS listener will not start if there is no `ssl` directory or certificate file.

 #### Specify listen port

-Listen port can be specified by the environment variable `HTTPS_PORT`.
+The listen port can be specified by the environment variable `HTTPS_PORT`.
-If not specified, it will listen on `443` port.
+If not specified, it will listen on port `443`.

-> Notice, on Linux etc, only root user can use 443 port.
+> Note that on Linux, only the root user can use port 443.

 ```sh
 PORT=8080 HTTPS_PORT=8443 ./maint-server